Best time to visit the Galápagos Islands

 March

 North Seymour sees an influx of birds as hundreds of the unusual-looking frigatebirds come together to start their courtship.
-They make a huge racket and puff out their red balloon-like chests in a mesmerising display.
+They make a huge racket and puff out their red balloon-like chests in a mesmerizing display.
 Meanwhile, marine iguanas are nesting, giant tortoises are breeding and waved albatrosses are returning to Espanola island.

 - Frigatebirds courting